pchemguy/ContactEditor/index.md

 While the "ADODB" backend can connect to both "CSV" and "Worksheet" databases, the dedicated backends should be more efficient.

-### Documentation and further information

-Documentation and technical details are available from the project [WiKi][WiKi].

 ### Acknowledgments

 A special thanks goes to Mathieu Guindon, a co-founder of the [Rubber Duck VBA][Rubber Duck VBA] project and his [RDVBA blog][RDVBA blog].
 RDVBA [blog post][RDVBA No Worksheet] describing a possible approach to abstracting a Worksheet-based persistent storage and a [demo file][RDVBA No Worksheet Demo] helped me jump-start with storage integration.
 I also followed the [blog post][RDVBA UserForm1.Show] regarding the best practices for UserForm handling and the [SO answer][RDVBA Modeless Form] (and the last comment to that answer) regarding the modeless user forms.